 Homeowners may think that owning a fire extinguisher is enough to safeguard the safety of family members.
 With residential fires taking place every 66 seconds, it can be useful to learn more about this all too common home safety hazard.
-Fires can start in kitchens, workrooms, bedrooms, living rooms and other spaces.
+Fires can start in kitchens, workrooms, bedrooms, living rooms, and other spaces.
 Cooking that has been left unattended or overloaded electrical wires can cause a residential fire.
-Make sure to turn off stoves before leaving a room and unplug appliances not in use.
-Get an early alert of a fire by installing and maintaining fire alarms throughout the home and learn how to operate a fire extinguisher before it is ever needed.
+Make sure to turn off stoves before leaving a room and unplug appliances, not in use.
+Get an early alert of fire by installing and maintaining fire alarms throughout the home and learn how to operate a fire extinguisher before it is ever needed.

 3. Install Non-Slip Floors and Flooring

 Floors in the bathroom and kitchen can get slippery, especially around the sink and bathtub.
 Install non-slip floors in these locations to prevent you and other members of your household from slipping.
 On your bathtub or shower, install a rubber mat to prevent accidents.

 Not every slip and fall will lead to an injury.
 However, injuries from falls are recognized as a common household hazard.
 Increased risk of falls occurs in homes with scattered toys, wet floors, and slippery stairs.
 Decrease the chance for falls by: